junxit/us-congress-bills-116/metadata.md

 - 2019-02-25 — By Senator Barrasso from Committee on Environment and Public Works filed written report.
 Report No. 116-2.
 - 2019-05-20 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S2982; text: CR S2982)
 - 2019-05-20 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S2982; text: CR S2982)
+- 2019-05-21 — Message on Senate action sent to the House.
+- 2019-05-21 — Received in the House.
+- 2019-05-21 — Referred to the House Committee on Energy and Commerce.